HydraMeshnet/developer-portal/glossary.md

 ## Timestamp Proofs

 Signatures require verifying that contents were signed by a valid key.
 Since keys can be valid during a given time only, it is necessary that a signature has a notion of time tied to it.
-Using timestamp proofs, it is possible to check that the key was valid when the signature was generated, even if the key is not valid anymore or was not valid before a give time.
+Using timestamp proofs, it is possible to check that the key was valid when the signature was generated, even if the key is not valid anymore or was not valid before a given time.
 An example is the digital signature of a president, which is only valid when it was generated during his term.

 Two types of timestamps can be included in a witness statement to achieve proof of validity: